The first question is often “What is a doula” and the second is usually “Do I still need a doula if I have midwives and a birth partner?”

 I am a fully inclusive, kind, gentle, educated and trauma-informed birth doula with 16 years of experience.

-I offer three levels of support to suit individual needs.
+I offer two main levels of support to suit individual needs – though different packages can be tailored especially to suit your individual needs.

-Core Level: Two 1:1 Antenatal sessions, Birth Support, Two Postpartum support sessions. £1800
+Three 1:1 Antenatal sessions, Birth Support, Two Postpartum support sessions.

 You’ve got the knowledge, know your choices, your preferences and have the positive mindset, now to find the right style of plan for you – written, visual, and get down your wishes and your absolutes etc. It is sensible and wise to have a few versions: Plan A, B, C & Z, so that however your mode of birth, it is an informed, supported and positive experience.